TheDaemoness/IceAndShadow3/tools/README.md

 Takes 3 additional arguments: the namespaced name of the item to drop, the minimum count, and the maxiumum count.

 ### add_recipe_shapeless.pl
-Generates a shapeless crafting recipe and unlock advancement for it.
+Generates the unlock advancement for a shapeless recipe.

 Takes the following arguments:
 * A recipe name to disambiguate among recipes with the same output.